 Impetigo and ecthyma are itchy and slightly painful.
 The itching often leads to extensive scratching, particularly in children, which serves to spread the infection.

-Ecthyma is characterized by small, shallow ulcers that have a punched-out appearance and often contain pus.
+Ecthyma is a form of impetigo.
+It is characterized by small, shallow ulcers that have a punched-out appearance and sometimes contain pus.
 The crust that covers the ulcers is thicker than the crust caused by impetigo.
 It is brown-black in color.
 The area around the ulcers is typically purplish red and swollen.

 The infected area should be washed gently with soap and water several times a day to remove any crusts.